yuriipalam/nextjs-boilerplates/README.md

 *Disclaimer: it's just my own view*

 This branch has fundamental architecture to start building a robust [Next.js](https://nextjs.org/) app.
 It's a modular architecture and fits the best for small-medium projects.
+The project has a small hello-world like example.

 ### Brief explanation:
 - all the source code is stored under the ***src*** directory.